-Some women do see alignment as a kind of holy-menstrual-grail, but I don’t think it should be assumed that it’s “right” for the two cycles to correlate.
-Women are complicated (and so are our relationships to our bodies!)
+Some women do see alignment as a kind of holy menstrual grail.
+But I disagree with any assumption that it’s ‘right’ or somehow ‘better’ for the two cycles to correlate like this.
+Women are complicated (and so are our relationships with our bodies!)

-So whatever your body’s pattern – trust that it is right for you.
-Denying the truth of your body and trying to shoehorn yourself into some external template is nothing more than an internalised patriarchal program of self-denial and shame.
+Whatever your body’s pattern – trust that it is right for you.
+Denying the truth about your body and trying to shoehorn yourself into some external template is nothing more than an internalized patriarchal program of self-denial and shame.

 Your body is holy.

 Now let’s take a look at each of the female archetypes in turn…

 The maiden (or virgin) archetype is the female energy type that emerges between days 7-13 of your cycle, during the pre-ovulation, or follicular phase of your menstrual cycle (when your bleeding has just completed).